bitcoinops/bitcoinops.github.io/_topics/en/watchtowers.md

 extended_summary: |
-  The service provided by watchtowers allows their clients to go offline for significant amounts of time without having to worry about their funds being stolen by a lying counterparty.
+  The service provided by watchtowers allows their clients to go offline for significant amounts of time without having to worry about their funds being stolen by a counterparty.
 Watchtowers are not entrusted with any funds, just the responsibility of monitoring the block chain and broadcasting transactions, although breach remedy transactions can be designed so that the watchtower receives a portion